 - For applications to be considered, proposal must contain evidence of collaboration across the non-clinical:clinical interface and not solely apply experimental and computational methodologies to data generation and analysis without clinical validation.

-- The use of non-human model systems must be described in terms of its relationship to human biology and disease including its limitations and advantages, and the results of such studies must involve clinical testing in support of the model.
+- The use of non-human model systems, not involving human tissue, must be described in terms of its relationship to human biology and disease including its limitations and advantages, and the results of such studies are required to involve clinical testing in support of the model.

 - To support individuals engaged in multidisciplinary/collaborative research training programs that will extend their credentials in Translational Medicine and Therapeutics (TMT).

-- To provide stipend support for individuals preparing to engage in research that will bridge the gap between laboratory discoveries and their application in clinical care.
+- To provide stipend support for individuals preparing to engage in research that will bridge the gap between clinical need and research directed towards addressing these needs.

 Eligibility & Requirements